isc-projects/bind9/bin/delv/delv.rst

 .. option:: +mtrace, +nomtrace

-   This option toggles message logging.
+   This option toggles logging of messages received.
 This produces a detailed dump of the responses received by :program:`delv` in the process of carrying out the resolution and validation process.

    This is equivalent to setting the debug level to 10 for the "packets" module of the "resolver" logging category.
 Setting the systemwide debug level to 10 using the :option:`-d` option produces the same output, but affects other logging categories as well.

+.. option:: +strace, +nostrace

+   This option toggles logging of messages sent.
+This produces a detailed dump of the queries sent by :program:`delv` in the process of carrying out the resolution and validation process.
+Turning on this option also activates ``+mtrace``.

+   This is equivalent to setting the debug level to 11 for the "packets" module of the "resolver" logging category.
+Setting the systemwide debug level to 11 using the :option:`-d` option produces the same output, but affects other logging categories as well.

 .. option:: +vtrace, +novtrace